This is my on-going project to assess the performance of various VESA Local Bus cards.

 Although better than the ATI Graphics Wonder performance of this cards lags behind expectation in DOS and just average in Windows which is surprising given by 64-bit and VRAM combination.
 But it could be a driver issue.

 What I liked is the output quality and also the default fonts in text modes gave it a unique look of the DOS prompt.

 Trident TD4000SMT/V2 (Trident TGU9400CXi)

 The TGUI9400CXi card in the test is a basic 1MB DRAM chip, 80 MHz RAMDAC.
 The chip has only limited acceleration capabilities.
-Many modes are not accelerated at all and manual even recommends using standard Windows drivers.
+Many modes are not accelerated at all and the manual even recommends using standard Windows VGA drivers.